 - Helping digestion and absorption

-Vivoo’s Water box is designed to assess user’s hydration status and give comprehensible insights.
+Vivoo’s Water box is designed to assess the user’s hydration status and give comprehensible insights.
 It shows how hydrated you are and gives suggestions about:

 - How much water your body needs daily.